 WP6 will design a suitable methodology valid throughout the Atlantic Area for large-scale noise risk assessment and mapping.
 The methodology will be applied to the Atlantic Area for a period of one year in order to serve all countries as a common reference for future implementation of the MSFD at national levels.
 The risk assessment methodology will be based on (1) the input from WP5 that will deliver large-scale noise maps, and (2) an inventory of biodiversity data on species/taxa distribution (A 6.1).

 WP7: Threshold Setting Methodology Lead: CEFAS

-WP7 aims to support Atlantic Area states in meeting the MSFD threshold values for anthropogenic noise by developing proposals for how such thresholds can defined in a way that promotes regional coherence across the unique environment of the Northeast Atlantic.
-Through consultation with the transnational advisory committee, proposals for threshold-setting methodologies will be developed which are tailored to the needs and priorities of policy makers and environmental managers in the Atlantic area.
+WP7 aims to support Atlantic Area states in meeting the MSFD threshold values for anthropogenic noise by developing proposals for how such thresholds can be defined in a way that promotes regional coherence across the unique environment of the Northeast Atlantic.
+Through consultation with the transnational advisory committee, proposals for threshold-setting methodologies will be developed which are tailored to the needs and priorities of policymakers and environmental managers in the Atlantic area.

 WP8: Cumulative Noise Management Case Studies Lead: UPC